Reducing Decision Risk Without Centralising Control

 Before adding more governance, roles, or tools, ask this:

-Where does technical judgment live in our organisation, and what prevents it from scaling safely?
+Where does technical judgment live in our organization, and what prevents it from scaling safely?

 If that answer is unclear, technical leadership is already constraining outcomes, whether you acknowledge it or not.